Xinyu-Li-123/Hello-World/README.md

 # Hello-World
-This is a 101 turotial of Github.
+This is the current 101 turotial of Github.